zackbatist/open-archaeo/README.md

 + julienmoeys / soiltexture / [GitHub](https://github.com/julienmoeys/soiltexture) / [CRAN](https://cran.r-project.org/web/packages/soiltexture/index.html) - The Soil Texture Wizard is a set of R functions designed to produce texture triangles (also called texture plots, texture diagrams, texture ternary plots), classify and transform soil textures data
 + ahb108 / sparch / [GitHub](https://github.com/ahb108/sparch) - A set of extra utilities that extend the functionlaity provided by core packages for spatial data management and analysis in R
 + ropensci / MtreeRing / [GitHub](https://github.com/ropensci/MtreeRing) / [Website](https://ropensci.github.io/MtreeRing/) - A tool for automatically measuring tree-ring width using image processing techniques
 + steko / qrcode-storage / [BitBucket](https://bitbucket.org/steko/qrcode-storage/src/default/) - Scripts to create QR-Code images for storage boxes.
 Each box has an associated web page describing its content, and the QR-Code serves as a short-link from the physical object to the web page.
 + gianmarcoalberti / GmAMisc [GitHub](https://github.com/gianmarcoalberti/GmAMisc) - A collection of functions that built in different points in time.
 The functions' aim spans from univariate outlier detection, to permutation t test, permutation chi-square test, calculation of Brainerd-Robinson similarity coefficient, validation of logistic regression models, point pattern analysis, and more.
 + zoran-cuckovic / QGIS-scripts / [GitHub](https://github.com/zoran-cuckovic/QGIS-scripts) - Some scripts that could be useful for QGIS users.
 + alessandrobattisti / measure3d / [GitHub](https://github.com/alessandrobattisti/measure3d) - A simple qgis plugin that measures the 3d distance between two selected points.
++ Bruno Desachy / Sériation de matrice en présence/absence / [Website](https://abp.hypotheses.org/le-programme-bassin-parisien/les-projets/les-projets-associes-au-programme/outils-danalyse-graphique-des-donnees) - Excel file containing macro commands making it possible to transform a 1/0 table (presence / absence) into a graphic matrix treated by matrix permutations; it is possible to take into account the uncertain presence of a character.
+The instructions for use are contained in the file.